tyataessence/tyataessence.github.io/_posts/trending/2025-09-22-deep-dive-LLM.md

 ### Short-Term Memory (Context Window)

-The **context window** is a memory optimization technique and it stores the computed keys (K) and values (V) from the model's self attention layers for previoulsy generated tokens in a sequence.
+The **context window** is a memory optimization technique and it stores the computed keys (K) and values (V) from the model's self attention layers for previously generated tokens in a sequence.
 By **reusing these cached K-V pairs** for subsequent tokens, the LLM avoids redundant computation, making generation faster.
 For example, **GPT-3.5**: ~4K tokens in KV cache, **GPT-4**: ~128K tokens in KV cache

 The LLMs like ChatGPT use multi tiered caching strategy.